LaunchCode-Education-Archived/skills-front-end/studios/flicklist/5/README.md

 Now for the fun part: inside Container A-2, create a Bootstrap Carousel.
 How does one do that?
 It's essentially just like the other Bootstrap components we've already seen, but more complex, and composed of multiple elements rather than just one.
 You simply create some elements and wire them up with them the right class and id names and other attributes, and Bootstrap will work behind the scenes to make everything function properly.

 Actually, for this task we are going to need to include Bootstrap's javascript library (we currently only have their CSS).
-So the first step is to head to <a href="http://getbootstrap.com/getting-started/#download-cdn" target="_blank">the bootstrap site</a> and copy/paste their "Latest compiled and minified JavaScript" into the top of `index.html`.
+So the first step is to head to [the bootstrap site](http://getbootstrap.com/getting-started/#download-cdn) and copy/paste their "Latest compiled and minified JavaScript" into the top of `index.html`.

 Now it's time to create the carousel.
-Check out <a href="http://codepen.io/jesselaunchcode/pen/ZWZyeX" target="_blank">this Codepen example</a> (which I made, and which mirrors exactly what you want to do (make sure you expand the "html" window on Codepen so you don't go insane trying to read from a tiny box)), and also <a href="http://www.w3schools.com/bootstrap/bootstrap_carousel.asp" target="_blank">this W3 Schools example</a> (which has some extra stuff we don't care about, but provides explanations of the various parts, which you should read).
+Check out [this Codepen example](http://codepen.io/jesselaunchcode/pen/ZWZyeX) (which I made, and which mirrors exactly what you want to do (make sure you expand the "html" window on Codepen so you don't go insane trying to read from a tiny box)), and also [this W3 Schools example](http://www.w3schools.com/bootstrap/bootstrap_carousel.asp) (which has some extra stuff we don't care about, but provides explanations of the various parts, which you should read).

-Build your carousel, and fill it with 3 movie poster images, using posters from the internet <a href="http://sumnersunsettheatre.com/wp-content/uploads/Minions-poster.jpg" target="_blank">like this</a>.
+Build your carousel, and fill it with 3 movie poster images, using posters from the internet [like this](http://sumnersunsettheatre.com/wp-content/uploads/Minions-poster.jpg).
 Give your carousel an attribute of `id=browse-carousel` Make sure to also include the left and right "data slide" buttons, and make sure they work.

 Finally add this rule to your `styles.css` file: